 2. Hike around Elm Creek Park Reserve with more than 4,900 acres to explore!
 The park also has an 18-hole basket disc golf course you can use for free when you bring your own discs.

-3. Enjoy family time together in a unique setting at Historic Eidem Farm with its free Concerts at the Farm.
-This year, a food truck will be on site at each concert.
+3. Enjoy family time together in a unique setting at Historic Eidem Farm with its free summer Concerts at the Farm.
+A food truck will be on site for each concert.

 4. It doesn't cost a thing to window shop the best stores in the northwest metro at The Shoppes at Arbor Lakes.
 Enjoy this outdoor mall experience as you browse national chains and local boutiques for unique finds.